ovh/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_network_config/guide.en-gb.md

 ---
 title: "Enterprise File Storage - Private network configuration - Beta"
-excerpt: "Find out how to set up a private network for your Enterprise File Storage service from your OVHcloud customer space"
+excerpt: "Find out how to set up a private network for your Enterprise File Storage service from your OVHcloud Control Panel"
 updated: 2024-04-15
 flag: hidden
 ---